awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/fundamental-stream.md

  Your first step is to create a stream and verify that it was successfully created\.
 Use the following command to create a stream named "Foo":

 ```
-aws kinesis create-stream --stream-name Foo --shard-count 1
+aws kinesis create-stream --stream-name Foo
 ```

- The parameter `--shard-count` is required, and for this part of the tutorial you are using one shard in your stream\.
 Next, issue the following command to check on the stream's creation progress:

 ```
 aws kinesis describe-stream-summary --stream-name Foo